PistonDevelopers/rust-empty/README.md

 6. `make lib`
 7. Change `DEFAULT = make help` to `DEFAULT = lib`

+##Example 3: Compile library on file changes

+1. Assuming you have set up the library and set the `DEFAULT` parameter properly
+2. `make watch` to generate the watch script
+3. `./watch.sh`
+4. Edit the source and save to do compilation

+##Example 4: Compile and run application on file changes

+1. Assuming you have set up the application properly
+2. `make watch` to generate the watch script
+3. `./watch.sh src "make run"`
+4. Edit the source and save to compile and run the application

+This technique can be applied to running unit tests and benchmarks as well.
+To chain commands, use the `&&` operator, for example `./watch.sh src "make test-internal && bench-internal"`.

 ##What is Rust-Empty?

 Rust-Empty is a user friendly Makefile/Bash setup tool for Rust programmers.